Timeline of the Sudanese civil war (2025): 4 November

 The SAF claimed to have shot down a drone near Babanusa, while the RSF claimed to have shot down an Ilyushin warplane over the same city.
 The SAF acknowledged the loss of a cargo aircraft in the city along with its entire crew, but blamed the incident on a technical malfunction.

 6 November

 The RSF agreed to a three-month humanitarian truce agreement proposed by the Quad countries (the United States, Saudi Arabia, the UAE, and Egypt).
 Meanwhile, the SAF rejected the humanitarian truce, citing crimes against civilians in El Fasher, as well as saying it is a ploy to allow the RSF consolidate control over Darfur and parts of Kordofan.

 7 November

 The RSF carried out drone strikes on Omdurman, Atbara, El-Obeid, and Dalang.

 8 November

 The SAF shot down an RSF drone over El-Obeid.

 11 November

 The Sudan Doctors Network said that the RSF detained seven civilian families around Babanusa.
 The RSF denied the allegation.

 12 November

 The RSF claimed to have surrounded the headquarters of the SAF's 22nd Division in Babanusa.

 13 November

 The RSF carried out a major drone attack on Merowe.

+Three people were killed in a drone attack that damaged the laboratory of the central petroleum processing facility of the Heglig oil field.